ember-cli/eslint-plugin-ember/docs/rules/no-empty-attrs.md

 Ember Data handles not specifying a transform in model description.
 Nonetheless this could lead to ambiguity.
 This rule ensures that the right transform is specified for every attribute.

+Note: this rule is not in the `recommended` configuration because the Ember Data team recommends not using transforms unless you actually want to transform something.

 ## Examples

 Examples of **incorrect** code for this rule: